-Diane M. Trippett - 30 years (5/8/1989) Town Clerk/Tax Collector's Office in 1989, and was soon given a full-time position.
+Diane started her career in Merrimack in the Town Clerk/Tax Collector's office as a temporary employee in 1989, and was soon given a full-time position.
 She was appointed as the Deputy Town Clerk/Tax Collector in August of 1993, and as Acting Town Clerk/Tax Collector in May of 1995.
 She was first elected to that position to fill out the remaining year of the three-year cycle, and has been re-elected every three years since (9 elections).